ourfuturehealth/design-system-toolkit/README.md

 # Our Future Health design system toolkit

+> **Note** <br>
+> This toolkit is based on the [NHS.UK frontend](https://github.com/nhsuk/nhsuk-frontend), forked as of early 2022, and has been adapted for Our Future Health needs (which includes a rename of the prefix for all CSS classes to `ofh-`).
+>
+> We are indebted to the original work carried out by NHS Digital and GDS.

 Our Future Health design system toolkit contains the code you need to start building user interfaces for Our Future Health websites and services.

 ## Guidance